efren-palacios/duellinks/_posts/content/news/2018/05/2018-05-01-in-game-updates-may.md

 <a name="101"></a>

-#### Selection BOXes
+#### Selection Boxes
-The Selection BOX Mini Vol.01 that we discussed in our [Datamined Discoveries article](/news/may-2018/datamined-discoveries/) has arrived.
+The Selection Box Mini Vol.01 that we discussed in our [Datamined Discoveries article](/news/may-2018/datamined-leaks/) has arrived.
 Give our [box review article](/box-reviews/selection-box-mini-vol-01/) a read with [Top Player Council](/top-player-council/) comments!
-The previous Selection BOX has also returned, be sure to check them both out.
+The previous Selection Box has also returned, be sure to check them both out.

 [slider](/img/content/news/2018/05/in-game-updates/11-selection.jpg)